Sex & Porn Addiction Recovery

-You’re scared.
+You’re scared, angry, ashamed, and lost.
+You wish this would all just go away.
 The life you thought you had (or others think you have), the life you’ve been building for years, is crashing down around you.
 It feels like you’re losing everything.
 You’ve betrayed the person you love most and, more than that, you’ve betrayed yourself.
 You find yourself thinking, “How did this happen?
 How did it get so bad?
 What was I thinking?!?
 This is all my fault.”
 And if your partner hasn’t found out your secret yet, you’re terrified that they will.

 Am I A Sex Addict?

 Are you preoccupied with sexual thoughts/fantasies?